octobercms/docs/cms-components.md

     ==
     ...

 However there is a way to initialize properties with values loaded from external parameters - URL parameters or [partial](partials) parameters (for components defined in partials).
-Use the `{{ paramName }}` syntax for values that should be loaded from partial parameters:
+Use the `{{ paramName }}` syntax for values that should be loaded from partial variables:

     [demoTodo]
     maxItems = {{ maxItems }}
     ==
     ...

-Assuming that in the example above the component **demoTodo** is defined in a partial, it will be initialized with a value loaded from the **maxItems** partial parameter:
+Assuming that in the example above the component **demoTodo** is defined in a partial, it will be initialized with a value loaded from the **maxItems** partial variable:

     {% partial 'my-todo-partial' maxItems='10' %}